 Where Can I Get A TSA Approved Lock?

 TSA approved luggage locks are available at many retailers both in store and online.
 Need help finding one?
-Here are a list of a few retailers and locations:
+We recommend using Amazon to purchase them, but here are a list of a few retailers and locations:

 The locks are available at Lowes, CVS, Walgreens, Sears, Best Buy, and many other major retailers.
 Just look for the red diamond that signifies that is is TSA approved.